claytonblythe/redditstream-cli/README.md

 It is written in Python, utilizing the PRAW Reddit API.

-1. You will want to sign up [here](https://www.reddit.com/prefs/apps/)
+1. First, sign up [here](https://www.reddit.com/prefs/apps/) for the PRAW API access to reddit.

 2. Create a file called credentials.json in the redditstream-cli/code directory.
 The credentials.json file should be formatted like this: